 After I cleaned and filled holes and any damaged areas with wood filler, I used Annie Sloan chalk paint in Old White using this step by step painting process.
 Next, I shined up the original drawer pulls, but decided they needed an extra umph! and painted them with Rustoleum Metallic spray paint in Pure Gold to match some super sleek square knobs I found for the top drawer.
 I’m in love with the final look.

 A very close friend of mine purchased this piece for her little girl’s “A Woodland” themed nursery and it looked just perfect in there.
+Take a look at this interior painting Mckinney company that can help you out with the best quality materials.

 So tell me, would you do it?
 Do you think you could paint an oldie like this?